 The circumstances detailed above are not exhaustive.
+Such absences would not be expected to be more than one or two days.
+Holidays attached to such events will not be authorised.
 The fundamental principles for defining 'exceptional' are rare, significant, unavoidable and short.
 This might mean that only part of the absence may be authorised.
-By 'unavoidable' we mean an event that could not reasonably be scheduled at another time.
+By 'unavoidable' we mean an event that could not reasonably be scheduled at another time (eg. During school holiday time).